-Wicked Enchantment: Selected Poems is a selection of her poems, 130 poems in all spanning four decades, edited and introduced by Terrance Hayes.
+Wicked Enchantment: Selected Poems is a selection of 130 of Coleman’s poems spanning four decades, edited and introduced by Terrance Hayes.
 Rejected by the literary elites during her lifetime, here’s what people are saying now:

-—“One of the greatest poets ever to come out of L.A.”
-The New Yorker
+“One of the greatest poets ever to come out of L.A.”

-—“Her work pushes us to confront injustice with as much candor as she did.”
-Poetry
+“Her work pushes us to confront injustice with as much candor as she did.”

 Brutal.
 Hilarious.
 Triumphant.
 These are not poems written for a college class, establishment approval, or polite applause; these poems were written because Ms. Coleman had to write what she saw and felt, and she wrote brilliantly.
 Few if any writers, before or since, have had the courage to write with such honesty about the daily experience of life in a racist world.